emmajanedrews/base-template/_posts/2018-03-28-why-should-your-home-be-priced-correctly.md

 It’s simple: my phone will ring.

 If you have any questions about pricing your home for sale, don’t hesitate to reach out to us.
-We’d be glad to help.<br>&nbsp;
+We’d be glad to help.<br>